+It must be a tactic to weaken the pressure of the international community’s sanctions and make summit meetings with the United States and South Korea successful.
 It must be noted that any intention to abandon nuclear and ballistic missiles has not been mentioned.

 Kim Jong Un, chairman of the Workers’ Party of Korea, said North Korea would suspend nuclear tests and intercontinental ballistic missile launch tests at the plenary meeting of the party’s Central Committee.
 It was said that the nuclear test ground at the Pyunggye-ri site in northeastern North Korea would be dismantled.

 No use of nuclear weapons was also decided at the meeting, on the basis that there is “no nuclear threat.”

 Welcoming North Korea’s latest decision as “a positive move,” Prime Minister Shinzo Abe expressed a cautious stance, saying, “I’ll keep a close watch on whether this move will lead to the complete, verifiable and irreversible abandonment.”

 Abe’s response is natural considering North Korea’s history of breaking agreements on denuclearization.

 The problem is that Kim emphasized “completion of nuclear forces” and maintained a position of claiming to be a nuclear power.
 It is apparent that Kim intends to hold negotiations on nuclear disarmament on an equal footing with the United States and secure a U.S. guarantee of the regime and other things in return.

 North Korea has already conducted nuclear tests six times and proceeded with the miniaturization of nuclear warheads.
 Suspension of nuclear tests alone does not mean the reduction of the North Korean threat.